 Lobsters and Fishing

 Since 1950, Lancelin has been a lobster fishing town with around 20 commercial boats licensed to catch crayfish (lobster) now.
 You can buy live crayfish from the boats when they dock at the jetty.
-Orders are taken online, and prices will depend on supply and demand but expect to pay from $25 to $150 per crayfish depending on the size (smalls through to jumbos).
+Orders are taken online, and prices will depend on supply and demand but expect to pay from A$25 to A$150 per crayfish depending on the size (smalls through to jumbos).
 There’s also a guide on the website for how to handle and store live crayfish.

 Amateurs can catch lobster year-round with the appropriate license.
 You should check with the Fisheries Department for more information.